 George is passionate about achieving the best practical result, but he tries not to lose sight of humor and humanity in the process.
-He has been practicing law for over four decades and focuses on litigating and arbitrating business and construction disputes.
+He has been practicing law for over four decades and focuses on litigating, arbitrating, and mediating business and construction disputes.
 His trial experience is wide-ranging, from securities claims and partnership disputes, to construction cases involving schools, power plants, and bridges.
 He’s particularly well-versed in assisting clients in the forest products industry and represents a number of related trade associations, including the Northeastern Retail Lumber Association and the National Lumber and Building Materials and Dealers Association.

 But that’s not all.
 George is also very experienced in:

 - Serving as trustee and counselor to family businesses, as well as providing family business mediation, which he offers in collaboration with Dr. Thomas Davidow

 - Risk management for forest products wholesalers and retailers